inducer/pyopencl/doc/runtime_platform.rst

     .. note::

-        Calling the constructor with no arguments will fail for recent CL drivers that support the OpenCL ICD.
-If you want similar, just-give-me-a-context-already behavior, we recommend
+        Calling the constructor with no arguments will fail for CL drivers that support the OpenCL ICD (which applies to most modern systems).
-        :func:`create_some_context`.
+        If you want similar, just-give-me-a-context-already behavior, we recommend :func:`create_some_context`.
 See, e.g. this
         `explanation by AMD
         <https://web.archive.org/web/20101114195033/https://developer.amd.com/support/KnowledgeBase/Lists/KnowledgeBase/DispForm.aspx?ID=71>`__.